joserapa98/tensorkrowch/docs/_build/html/_sources/tutorials/0_first_steps.rst.txt

 We are going to train a Matrix Product State (MPS) model. ``TensorKrowch`` comes with some built-in models like ``MPSLayer``, which is a MPS with one output node with a dangling edge.
-Hence, when the whole tensor netwok gets contracted, we obtain a vector with the probabilities that an image belongs to one of the 10 possible classes.
+Hence, when the whole tensor network gets contracted, we obtain a vector with the probabilities that an image belongs to one of the 10 possible classes.